AdhvikaECE536/WeatherAPI_OLED-ESP32/README.md

 The repository contains a simple weather display system using ESP32 microcontroller and OLED screen that fetches real-time weather data from OpenWeatherMap API.

-## PART A : Using only Arduino IDE

 ### 📂 Repository Structure